nmshd/documentation/_includes/scenarios/integrate/create-own-identityattribute.md

 }
 ```

 You need to replace the placeholders marked with `<...>` appropriately.
 Also, it is necessary that you insert one of the available [IdentityAttribute Values]({% link _docs_integrate/attribute-values.md %}#identity-attributes) into the `value` property.
-You are not allowed to specify the Address of a Connector other than your own as the value for the `owner` property, as the [Create an Attribute]({% link _docs_use-cases/use-case-consumption-create-an-attribute.md %}) use case relates to the creation of Attributes for yourself and not for others.
-Note that the properties `validFrom`, `validTo` and `tags` are optional, so you can omit them.
+You are not allowed to specify the Address of a Connector other than your own as the value for the `owner` property, as the [Create an Attribute]({% link _docs_use-cases/use-case-consumption-create-an-attribute.md %}) use case relates to the creation of IdentityAttributes for yourself and not for others.
+For that reason, it is also possible to omit the `owner` property.
+In that case, your Connector automatically becomes the owner of the IdentityAttribute.
+Note that the properties `validFrom`, `validTo` and `tags` are optional, so you can omit them as well.

 You can query your Connector's Address by proceeding as documented in the [Get currently used Identity]({% link _docs_use-cases/use-case-transport-get-currently-used-identity.md %}) use case.
 {: .notice--info}